KordingLab/KordingLab.github.io/_people/junette-hsin.md

 2501 Wichita St,
 Austin, TX 78712 -->

-[Junette Hsin](https://www.linkedin.com/in/junette-hsin/) is an MS student at the University of Texas at Austin.
+[Junette Hsin](https://www.linkedin.com/in/junette-hsin/) is a Master's and PhD student at the University of Texas at Austin.
 Junette's research interests span orbital mechanics, robotics, Koopman operators, control theory, and estimation.
 After graduating from UC Davis with a Bachelors in Aerospace and Mechanical Engineering, Junette worked for 4 years at Maxar Technologies (formerly Space Systems/Loral).
 Her previous roles include Mass Properties Engineer and Flight Engineer in the Mission Control Center, and she is currently still working there as a Dynamics and Controls Analyst while completing her Master's degree.